-Photo: Forward Brock Nelson is one of two players the New York Islanders drafted in the first round of the 2010 NHL Draft. (courtesy of Rich Graessle/Icon SMI)
+Photo: Forward Brock Nelson is one of many prospects who have played some NHL games for the Islanders this season.
+Nelson was selected 30th overall in the 2010 NHL Draft. (courtesy of Andy Mead/YCJ/Icon SMI)

 The New York Islanders are starting to reap the rewards of high drafting and solid player development.
 After years of finishing at the bottom of the standings, the organization has developed a core of young talent who led them to the playoffs in 2013.
 More help is still on the way too, as the Islanders have quality prospects at every position.

 Photo: Red Wings draft pick Anthony Mantha has torn up the QMJHL and put himself in prime position for a prominent role on Team Canada at the 2014 WJC (courtesy of Bruce Bennett/Getty Images)

 Welcome to the November 2013 edition of On the Rush, a monthly column featuring prospects at various competition levels who are either exceeding expectations or falling a little behind.

 Photo: Erie Otters defenseman and New York Islanders prospect Adam Pelech is following in the footsteps of two older brothers to the pro game (courtesy of Terry Wilson/OHL Images)

 If it seems that Adam Pelech is comfortable in his role as one of the Erie Otters’ elder statesmen, it may be because it’s a position he feels he’s played for a few years already.